 How to stretch and fold sourdough: gentle set

 I've heard these gentle stretch and folds called “coil folds,” but as long as I've been baking, I've called them folding under.
 But the important thing is they're very gentle yet still effective.
 You can see the dough is already rather strong before I start folding, so a gentle set is more than adequate.
 In the end, the dough is also neatly gathered in the container.

 Leave the dough gathered up

-Regardless of what method you use to stretch out and fold your dough, I find it's always beneficial to leave the dough gathered up neatly in the bulk fermentation container.
+Regardless of how you stretch out and fold your dough, I find it's always beneficial to leave the dough gathered up neatly in the bulk fermentation container.
 This means the dough has a smooth surface on top with the sides tucked in and down.
 Then, when the dough rises for the remainder of the first rise, the dough cleanly moves up in one solid mass instead of having some sections move up at one side and some on the other.
-Having the dough cleanly bundled allows you to assess the dough better as it's rising during bulk fermentation.
+Cleanly bundled dough allows you to assess the dough better as it rises during bulk fermentation.

 In addition to helping you assess when the dough's fermentation time, when it comes time to divide it, you're working with a clean, smooth top that divides neatly and is easier to work with.

 Ultimately, the number of sets of stretch and folds will depend on the dough composition (flour choices, hydration, amount of levain or starter, etc.) and how it progresses that day.
 The point of these sets is to move your dough along the spectrum from weak to strong, ever closer to the right amount of dough strength (which I call the “ideal dough strength” below).
 Some doughs need more help to get there; others are strong enough and need less help.